dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 Plasmon resonance of silver cluster
 -----------------------------------

-This tutorial demonstrates
-:ref:`the efficient parallelization options <parallelization>` and the importance of :ref:`proper basis sets <note basis sets>`.

-We calculate the photoabsorption spectrum of :download:`an icosahedral Ag55 cluster <lcaotddft_Ag55/Ag55.xyz>`.
+In this tutorial, we demonstrate the use of :ref:`efficient parallelization settings <parallelization>` and calculate the photoabsorption spectrum of :download:`an icosahedral Ag55 cluster <lcaotddft_Ag55/Ag55.xyz>`.
 We use GLLB-SC potential to significantly improve the description of d states, :ref:`pvalence basis sets` to improve the description of unoccupied states, and 11-electron Ag setup to reduce computational cost.

+**When calculating other systems, remember to check the convergence with respect to the used basis sets.**
+Recall :ref:`hints here <note basis sets>`.

 The workflow is the same as in the previous examples.
 First, we calculate ground state (takes around 20 minutes with 36 cores):